CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 ```properties
 %prod.quarkus.datasource.jdbc.url=jdbc:postgresql://postgres:5432/${quarkus.application.name}
 ```
-{% end raw %}
+{% endraw %}

-Note that it's prefixed with {% raw %} `%prod` {% end raw %} to single out the production environment, effectively giving no explicit configuration for development so we can use the test container out of the box before production.
+Note that it's prefixed with {% raw %} `%prod` {% endraw %} to single out the production environment, effectively giving no explicit configuration for development so we can use the test container out of the box before production.

 - **Configuration Injection**: Managing application settings
 - **Vert.x Compatibility**: Reactive programming support